mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 The buyer counteroffered a 30-day free consulting period with a maximum of 80 hours total.
 That is, the same total hours stretched over a longer period.

 I knew a longer transition period would be a better deal for the buyer, but I didn't realize how much it would cost me until the transition period.

-Because even though I was available for 40 hours per week, in practice, the buyer can't really use all of those hours.
+Even though I was available for 40 hours per week, the buyer can't really use all of those hours.
 He's taking over a team of six employees and learning how to run everything, so it's hard for him to direct my time enough to fill 40 hours per week right out of the gate.
 In practice, I did everything he needed with only 8-10 hours per week.

 But even though I was officially only working 10 hours, there's still a high cost to me of being available every workday for 30 days.
 There was nothing in the contract about how quickly I had to respond, but I was checking my TinyPilot email every hour or so.
 If I did two hours of transition work in a day, it was often spread into several 30-minute chunks, so I wasn't getting a lot else done.